paramify/fedramp-20x-pilot/fedramp_20x_trust_center.md

 ### Planned Enhancements

-- **Continuous Validation and Reporting** - Enhanced continuous monitoring features with real-time validation status updates
+- **Continuous Validation and Reporting** - Enhanced continuous monitoring features with real-time validation status updates will be part of the Paramify interface in upcoming release.
+See examples of Paramify's continuous monitoring capabilities in the above section: [Continuous Monitoring](#continuous-monitoring)

-- **API-Available Authorization Materials** - Complete authorization package materials accessible via API endpoints.
+- **API-Available Authorization Materials** - Complete authorization package materials are accessible via API endpoints.
 See [Paramify API documentation](https://app.paramify.com/api/documentation/#/), MCP server integration available.

-- **Automated Significant Change Notifications** - Streamlined change notification workflows and approval processes
+- **Automated Significant Change Notifications** - Automated change notification and approval processes in upcoming Paramify release.

-- **Collaborative Continuous Monitoring Meetings** - Live dashboards are always available with scheduled meetings and collaborative review capabilities
+- **Collaborative Continuous Monitoring Meetings** - Paramify application dashboards provide current issues and monitoring metrics.
+In addition, a monthly collaborative meeting will be scheduled with interested agencies to provide monthly ConMon status and discussion.

-- **Enhanced Ongoing Authorization Requirements** - Automated compliance monitoring and reporting for ongoing authorization maintenance
+- **Enhanced Ongoing Authorization Requirements** - Automated compliance monitoring and reporting for ongoing authorization will continue to expand with upcoming Paramify application releases.

 ---